Nana Ama, London, Aug 2025, by Feruza Afewerki

-I’m Nana Ama - a Ghanaian-British photographer, writer and creative based in London.
+I’m Nana Ama - a Ghanaian-British photographer, writer and creative from London.

-I’m really interested in architecture, food, cultural exchange, memory and archival practices.
+I’m drawn to projects with themes on architecture, food, cultural exchange, identity, memory and archival practices.

 What started out as an instinctive need to ask questions, has spiralled into a steady practice of writing about or collaborating with architects, artists and cultural practitioners on work that engages with themes of intersectionality, sustainability, nostalgia, community, cultural heritage and identity.